donotsavebishop/InterplanetaryWeightCalculator-Releases/README.md

-NOTE: The semantic versioning of this program is not entirely standardized.
+NOTE: The versioning of this program is not entirely standardized.

 NOTE: No source code is available in this repository.